emanuilov/beebot/README.md

-# Web Project Template
+# NW.JS Project Template
-This template has everything needed to start an html-javascript web project right away
+This template has everything needed to start an html-javascript NW.jS project right away

 # Run the project
 Open terminal and run gulp